schwartzlab-methods/NEST/vignette/workflow.md

 3. NEST_V1_Human_Lymph_Node_spatial_mygraph.html (in NetworkX)
 4. NEST_V1_Human_Lymph_Node_spatial_test_interactive.dot

 Although the NetworkX plot shows the appealing view of CCC, it can be very big and memory-consuming to open in the browser.
-Therefore we prefer to convert the corresponding *.dot file to a *.pdf and *.svg file by executing the following bash script:
+Therefore we prefer to convert the corresponding *.dot file to a *.pdf and *.svg file by executing the following bash script  (takes input the path of *.dot file as an argument):

 ```
 bash dot_to_pdf_svg.sh output/V1_Human_Lymph_Node_spatial/NEST_V1_Human_Lymph_Node_spatial_test_interactive.dot